Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Starting off with a personalised salutation to the hiring manager

-- Introducing yourself and showcasing your relevant qualifications
+- A brief introduction of yourself and your qualifications

-- Providing a professional closing and your contact details
+- A closing and contact information

-Here’s an example of the resume letter:
+Here’s an example of how to write a resume

 Dear [Hiring Manager’s Name],

-I am writing to let you know of my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-I am highly skilled and experienced professional in [Your field] I think I’d be an ideal candidate for this job.
+I am writing to let you know of my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+As an extremely skilled and knowledgeable [Your field] I am confident that I will be the perfect candidate for this opportunity.

-Thank you for taking the time to consider my application.
-I am looking forward having a conversation with you.
+Thank you for your consideration of my application.
+I am looking forward receiving your feedback.

 Sincerely,